Jose Rod

-José Remedios Rodrigues (born Joseph Constancio Rodrigues; 18 January 1963), known professionally as Jose Rod, is an Indian singer, composer, actor, director, playwright, and former footballer known for his work in khell tiatr and tiatr productions.
+Joseph Constancio Rodrigues (18 January 1963 – 25 August 2026), known professionally as Jose Rod, was an Indian singer, composer, actor, director, playwright and footballer known for his work in tiatr productions.

 Early life

-José Remedios Rodrigues, originally baptized as Joseph Constancio Rodrigues, was born on 18 January 1963, in Curchorem, Goa.
-Curchorem was a part of Portuguese India under the Portuguese Empire at that time.
-His parents were Constancio Anselmo Rodrigues, who hailed from Queula, and Maria Santana Rodrigues.
-Rodrigues was the second child among four siblings, with an elder sister and two younger sisters.
+Joseph Constancio Rodrigues was born in Curchorem, Goa on 18 January 1963, to Constancio Anselmo Rodrigues, who hailed from Queula, and Maria Santana Rodrigues.
+He was the second child among four siblings, with an elder sister and two younger sisters.
 He grew up in the village of Sanvordem.
 Rodrigues completed his Secondary School Certificate (SSC) from Guardian Angel High School in Sanvordem.
 He pursued his undergraduate studies at Parvatibai Chowgule College in Gogol, Goa, and later obtained a postgraduate degree in Banking from Bombay University.
 Soon after completing his higher education, he decided to immigrate to Kuwait.